windingwind/zotero-better-notes/TemplateUsage.md

 - QuickNoteV3: Called when creating a note from an annotation.
   > QuickNote is deprecated since v0.6.25
 - ExportMDFileName: Called when exporting notes to markdown in batch/linked notes to markdown mode.
 The rendered template will be file name.
+- ExportMDFileHeader: Called when exporting notes to markdown in batch/linked notes to markdown mode.
+The rendered template will be YAML header.

 ## Template Examples

 Welcome to share & contribute your template!
-See [Templates From Community](https://github.com/windingwind/zotero-better-notes/issues/85) for more templates.
+See [Templates From Community](https://github.com/windingwind/zotero-better-notes/discussions/categories/note-templates) for more templates.